'Catastrophic' Wildfires Continue To Rage Across Australia

 The fires come after years of drought in parts of the country and record-breaking heat.
 Earlier this week, Australia had its hottest day on record — only to break that record the following day.
 And fire season has just begun, leaving many bracing for worse.

-Thousands of firefighters are currently deployed, many of whom are volunteers.
-Several have been injured and two died earlier this week when a fallen tree limb overturned their vehicle.
-Their deaths prompted Australian Prime Minister Scott Morrison to return early from a family vacation to Hawaii — a vacation that was largely criticized as tone-deaf by much of the public as the country battled its worst fire season in recent memory.
+Thousands of firefighters, many of whom are volunteers, are currently deployed.
+Several have been injured, and two died earlier this week when a fallen tree limb overturned their vehicle.
+Their deaths prompted Australian Prime Minister Scott Morrison to return early from a family vacation to Hawaii — a vacation that was largely criticized as tone-deaf by much of the public.

 "I deeply regret any offence caused to any of the many Australians affected by the terrible bushfires by my taking leave with family at this time," Morrison said in a statement released Friday.
-Morrison has previously been scrutinized for his unwillingness to link Australia's greenhouse gas emissions to extreme fire conditions last month.
+Morrison was scrutinized for his unwillingness to link Australia's greenhouse gas emissions to extreme fire conditions last month.

 The prime minister's return coincides with a new state of emergency issued for New South Wales, the country's most populous state, as "catastrophic" fire conditions were listed for the region, the highest fire danger rating possible in the country.
-Andrea Peace, a meteorologist for Australia's Bureau of Meteorology said Saturday could be the worst day for the area, as a front moves in from the south.
+Andrea Peace, a meteorologist for Australia's Bureau of Meteorology, said that Saturday could be the worst day for the area, as a front moves in from the south.

 She said there could be gusts of up to 100 kilometers per hour, or about 62 miles per hour.